Our Essential Services

 Duty on Gifts

 All gifts must be declared to Canadian customs when entering the country.
-For anything over 60 CDN (45 USD), you may be required to pay taxes and duties.
+For anything over 60 CAD (45 USD), you may be required to pay taxes and duties.
 Wedding gifts are allowed without paying duty if you have gotten married within three months before coming to Canada or plan to do so three months after arriving in Canada.